mthornton-net/mthornton-net.github.io/_posts/2024-05-07-powershell-custom-list.md

 |---|---|
 |This will make/add columns easier|This will not work on older versions of windows (before Windows 10 and Server 2012)|

 We will use the same data as the previous example to make a custom list.
-First what you need to do is to declair a list object:
+First what you need to do is to declare a list object:

 ```powershell
 $Data = [System.Collections.Generic.List[Object]]::new()